It's what's under the skin that counts

 I love it when a plan comes together.

-It has taken nearly a decade, but finally I've met all the right people and I'm making progress.
+I've finally met all the right people and I'm making progress.

 (I'm making this all sound easy.
 It really isn't, and I've had to rely on some wonderful people to fix the files, make them suitable for a 3D printer, fill in holes where the bone was thin, smooth out the lines from the 2.5mm slices and so on.
 After about 4 hours of watching how to videos on youtube, I can just about rotate and zoom in on a file in MeshLab and Meshmixer.)

 Armed with these files, a couple of test 3D prints were made: one in flexible plastic at 20%, one in ceramic at 32%, and...
-I'm confident that my skull can be printed!
+I'm confident that this skull can be printed!

 The next hurdle is doing one life size.